 As $p$ is invertible in $\mathcal{B}$, there exists a Haar measure of $H$ which takes values in $\mathcal{B}$ and is normalised over a compact open subgroup of $H$.
-Let $\mu$ be such a measue.
-The claim will then follow from the -- techincal-to-state but rather clear -- observation below:
+Let $\mu$ be such a measure.
+The claim will then follow from the -- technical-to-state but rather clear -- observation below: